 Social Media Platforms and Direct Sales

-More and more businesses realize social media platforms as effective places to make direct sales.
+More and more businesses realize that social media platforms are effective places to make direct sales.
 Billions of people use social media platforms daily, so it makes sense to utilize them.
+It’s a must if you hope to grow your e-commerce business!

 Many online shoppers look to Pinterest, Facebook, and others for ideas about what to buy.

-71% of shoppers say AR technology encourages them to buy, according to Deloitte research.
-Having the ability to test or try out products builds confidence in a purchase.
+According to Deloitte research, 71% of shoppers say AR technology encourages them to buy.
+The ability to test or try out products builds confidence in a purchase.

-Augmented reality (AR) is an enhanced version of the real physical world that is achieved through the use of digital visual elements, sound, or other sensory stimuli delivered via technology.
-Pretty mind-blowing where all this e-commerce business is headed.
+Augmented reality (AR) is an enhanced version of the real physical world achieved through the use of digital visual elements, sound, or other sensory stimuli delivered via technology.
+It’s pretty mind-blowing where all this e-commerce business is headed.

 Winding down

-And who knows, maybe down the road, you’ll compete with Amazon?
+And who knows, maybe you’ll compete with Amazon down the road.
 Like in a long road, a real long highway kind of road.

 Tell me what you think of this article, and what your planning for 2023 and beyond.